coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commads.md

 If you are committing a new feature to your project then your commit message should be `"Add <feature-name> feature"`.

-The followig gif shows the `git commit` command
+The following GIF shows the `git commit` command

 ![GIF showing git commit command](/assets/images/2019-12-20-basic-git-commands/git-commit.gif)